 If you’d like to review the “traffic accidents” within your organization, you can include these questions when you “interview the victim:”

 - If they really challenged you during the presentation, can you tell whether it was about your proposal, position, or style?
 Or was it about your findings, methodology, or behavior?

 - Could you have built a more effective case, either in your preparation or your delivery?
 Or should you have built more support for it before you went into the meeting?

 - Could the fact that your colleagues disagreed with your position when you weren’t there to defend it mean that they’re actually reluctant to discuss their real views with you?

 Some colleagues really do behave badly.
 They may turn work problems personal if they’re not skillful enough to make their own positive points or they don’t know how else to get the outcome they want.

 But much more often, poorly conducted disagreements or conflicts are an expression of negative feelings around an actual work problem or discrepancy in information or coordination.
-The discussions become personal because it’s easier to focus on a stylistic or behavioral problem and talk about people than it is to resolve underlying structural or organizational constraints.
+The discussions become personal because it’s easier to talk about people and focus on a stylistic or behavioral problem than it is to resolve underlying structural or organizational constraints.